 1976 cards are quite nice.
 Beneath a generally colorful, clear image are two horizontal bands of color, the top one containing the player's name and the bottom his team.
 To the left is a small drawing of a player representing one of 9 possible positions - catcher, 1st baseman, second baseman, shortstop, third baseman, outfielder, designated hitter and pitcher (in both right- and left-hand profiles).
 The position is spelled out in fine type below.
 These are similar to, but an improvement upon, 1973's black silhouettes.
 I've always liked the 1976 set, but it never seems to get a lot of love from collectors.

 Backs are printed in green and brown on gray.
-A small cartoon offers a tidbit of baseball history and a bat extends along the left side margin.
+Space permitting, a small cartoon offers a tidbit of baseball history, and a bat extends along the left side margin.

 Wax packs contained 10 cards (along with a stick of gum) and sold for 15 cents each.
 They were packed 36 per box and cases contained 16 boxes each.